dgilland/blog/blog/posts/demystifying-flask-sqlalchemy.rst

 Declarative Base Model
 ++++++++++++++++++++++

-This is probably the single biggest part of Flask-SQLAlchemy that gives people troubling when trying to de-couple SQLAlchemy from Flask.
+This is probably the single biggest part of Flask-SQLAlchemy that gives people trouble when trying to de-couple SQLAlchemy from Flask.
 Many people start out using Flask-SQLAlchemy's declarative base model because it's quick and convenient:

 .. code-block:: python